OutSystems/docs-bestpractices/src/lifecycle/troubleshoot-debugging-mobile/extended-toolkit.md

 outsystems-tools:
   - forge
   - stetho plugin
-content-type:
+coverage-type:
-  - best practice
+  - evaluate
-  - procedure
+  - apply
 ---

 # Extending your toolbox

 In this article, you can find out about potential additional Tools that can be helpful for specific situations.
 These Tools are a great addition to the "standard Toolkit" components reviewed in the [suggested standard toolkit](standard-toolkit.md) article.